npipkins/JavaScript_Challenge/README.md

 ## Automic Table and Date Search
 While using d3 to create the table body, use the data provided to loop through the UFO sightings, append table rows and select desired columns.

-Update the HTML page to make the filter button work relative to the datetime entered.
-The code will listen for events and search throught the datetime columne to find the UFO sightings that match the desired input.
+Update the HTML page to make the filter button work relative to the desired value entered.
+The code will listen for events and search throught the different columns to find the UFO sightings that match the desired input.

 ## Multiple Search Categories
 Update the filter search box to allow more filtering selections.